ecodina/python_as3935/README.md

 # Welcome to python_as3935!

 This Python module let's you control the AS3935 lightning detector.
 The board used is the MOD-1016 from [EmbeddedAdventures](http://www.embeddedadventures.com/as3935_lightning_sensor_module_mod-1016.html).

  1. It works with [Pigpio](http://abyz.me.uk/rpi/pigpio/) instead of the common [RPi.GPIO](https://pypi.org/project/RPi.GPIO/), in order to be able to use it without being root.
  2. The communication with the device is done via I2C serial protocol.
  3. It allows you to perform every action described in the [datasheet](http://www.embeddedadventures.com/datasheets/AS3935_Datasheet_EN_v2.pdf).

 To install it from Pypi:
  ```
-	$ pip instal as3935
+$ pip install as3935
  ```